spg-berkeleylab/yy-gen-playground/README.md

 Pre-requisites: git, [docker](https://docs.docker.com/get-docker/)

+This container was developed in the context of the [Workshop on the modeling of photon-induced processes](https://conference.ippp.dur.ac.uk/event/1193/)

 ## Getting started
 Clone this repository locally, download the docker image and create a `run` folder to easily share the work across containers:
 ```